2021 – working on giving this page a full update

 I’ve created and refined my workspace so that I can move seamlessly among my “job descriptions” and interests.
 Here are the geeky details:

-The hub of my setup is my good old Mac Pro 5,1 (with 32GB RAM, a combination of SSD and spinning drives, and a 28” ViewSonic monitor).
+The hub of my setup is my good old Mac Pro 5,1 (with 32GB RAM, a full house of 5 SSD drives, and a 43” Samsung monitor).
 I love the expandability, and it runs quiet and is able to handle any task I toss at it.
-This model just made the cut for Mojave, so I’m able to run the latest (2018) Mac OS (well, after I upgraded the video card to an inexpensive Metal-capable AMD).
+This model just made the cut for Mojave, so I’m able to run Mac OS 10.14.6 (well, after I upgraded the video card to an inexpensive Metal-capable Radeon).

-All audio gets routed through a new (2018) MOTU 828es interface/monitor controller.
+All audio gets routed through a MOTU 828es interface/monitor controller.
 Said monitors are Dynaudio BM5a, with headphone assists from Sennheiser HD600s and Audio-Technica ATH-M50s.

-I’ve always created and mixed music in Logic (well, to tape before that…), but lately I work in Studio One v4.
+I’ve always created and mixed music in Logic (well, to tape before that…), but lately I work in Studio One v5.
 It just feels more direct, responsive, and FUN!
 I realize ProTools is king when it comes to mixing, but I’m not part of that ecosystem, and honestly, Studio One lets me do everything I need.

 I’m totally in-the-box, so I have a ridiculous amount of plugins — Universal Audio, FabFilter, Soundtoys, Airwindows, Waves, and Sonimus among the highlights.
 When I’m composing, my go-to instruments are from Output and Applied Acoustics Systems; the u-he synths; Pianoteq; and NI Battery, Presonus Impact XT or Toontrack EZ Drummer for drum sounds.
 Kontakt is a must for the great third-party libraries out there.

 I’m a guitar player first, and love to run my favorite Telecaster (or maybe the mood calls for a different guitar) through pedals into a Fender amp (though Scuffham S-Gear and Kuassa’s Caliburn and Matchlock amp sims see action as well).
-I really dig pedals, and have built pedalboards since the early ’80s — here are the latest two:
+I really dig pedals, and have built pedalboards since the early ’80s — here are two recent boards:

-I usually listen to music via Spotify and iTunes (not Apple Music).
-On the road I take my good old iPod Classic, which I upgraded with a 128GB SSD.
+I usually listen to music via Spotify, Bandcamp and Swinsian (my iTunes replacement).
+On the road I still take my old iPod Classic, which I upgraded with a 128GB SSD.